foundry-rs/starknet-foundry/docs/src/starknet/index.md

 If `Scarb.toml` is present and configured with `[tool.cast]`, `url`, `network` and `account` name will be taken from it.
 You can, however, overwrite their values by supplying them as flags directly to `cast` cli.

 > 💡 **Info**
-> Some transactions (like declaring, deploying or invoking) must be signed.
-That requires paying a fee.
+> Some transactions (like declaring, deploying or invoking) require paying a fee, and they must be signed.

 ## Example